ftl999/libkatherine/README.md

  - POSIX threads,
  - BSD socket interface.

- Since this fork aimes to guarantee full windows compatibility, under windows the POSIX threads are replaced by standard windows   API mutexes.
+ Since this fork aimes to guarantee full windows compatibility, for windows the POSIX threads are replaced by standard windows API mutexes.

  The library is developed for *nix systems and Windows 7